If you are having issues with your current dishwasher or are in the market for a new one, you might be asking yourself

 - Holiday Weekends.
 Most minor holidays like Columbus Day, President’s Day, St. Patrick’s Day, Memorial Day, and Labor Day are great weekends to find a sale on dishwashers.
 Don’t forget about Black Friday and Cyber Monday.

 - End of the Month.
 In many cases, appliance sales reps are paid on monthly commissions, and the price listed on the tag is often much higher than the amount they are willing to sell it for.
 Shop at the end of the month when reps are desperate to hit their quota.
 You’ll be surprised at how much they are willing to negotiate when their paycheck is at stake.

 - Online All Year Round.
 Prices online are often lower than they are in-store because manufacturers avoid the cost of showrooms and sales rep commissions.
 Amazon and HomeDepot.com have a wide selection of dishwashers to check out and track prices every week.
 If you buy online, pay close attention to the delivery and installation fees.
 In some cases, those fees are higher than the discount you get from buying online.

 There are no reports that specifically outline the lifespan of dishwashers by brand.
 As mentioned previously, the lifespan depends on the frequency of use, maintenance, and many other factors.

 They look at their previous year’s sales and service data and calculate reliability by dividing the amount of first-year service calls for each brand by the number of units sold in that year.

-According to this report, here are the top 10 most reliable dishwasher brands in 2019:
+According to this report, here are the top 10 most reliable dishwasher brands in this year: